What are the most important things to know about darunavir?

 Before taking darunavir, tell your health care provider:

-- If you are allergic to darunavir, sulfonamide (sulfa) medicines, or any other medicines.
+- If you are allergic to darunavir, sulfonamides (sulfa medicines), or any other medicines.

-- If you have high blood sugar ( ) or .
+- If you have high blood sugar (hyperglycemia) or diabetes.

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking darunavir during pregnancy.
-For more information on the use of darunavir during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States.
+For more information on the use of darunavir during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

-- If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
+- If you are using hormone-based birth control (such as pills, implants, or vaginal rings).
 Darunavir may make these forms of birth control less effective.
 Your health care provider can help you decide how to adjust your birth control while you are taking darunavir.
-For more information about using birth control and HIV medicines at the same time, view the HIVinfo
+For more information about using birth control and HIV medicines at the same time, view the HIVinfo HIV and Birth Control infographic.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (particularly St. John’s wort) you are taking or plan to take.
 Darunavir may affect the way other medicines or products work, and other medicines or products may affect how darunavir works.
 Taking darunavir together with certain medicines or products may cause serious, life-threatening side effects.